 Even though my experiences in Laos were not the best, this doesn’t mean that the country has nothing to offer.
 As I’ve already said, there are plenty of incredible natural wonders around the country.

-Go visit it with an open heart and mind and create your own opinion about it!
+Take my story with a grain of salt and visit Laos with an open heart and mind, take precautions and create your own opinion about it!
 Let me know if you liked or not Laos in the comment section below.

 May the travel bug bite you!